PacificBiosciences/pypeFLOW/doc/introduction.rst

 ============

-What is PypeFLOW
+What is pypeFLOW
 ================

-PypeFLOW is light way and reusable make / flow data process library written in Python.
+pypeFLOW is light way and reusable make / flow data process library written in Python.

 Most of bioinformatics analysis or general data analysis